apptentive/apptentive-android/README.md

 A single API method makes all of this happen: `Apptentive.engage(String eventName)`.
 When you call `engage()`, not only are **Events** created, but **Interactions** are run if the necessary conditions are met.
-This simple, but powerful method, will let you precicely target who to talk to at the right time.
+This simple, but powerful method, will let you precisely target who to talk to at the right time.
 You are recommended to find a few places in your code that you would like to track, and a few places where it would be appropriate to show an **Interaction**.
 Come up with an **Event** name that describes each place, and make a call to `engage()`.
 Later on, you can configure **Interactions** based on those **Events**.